-In the second of the new Up . . . series, Frankie Howerd plays Lurkalot, a humble serf born of nobility who sells chastity belts in the local market and tries to protect his master Sir Coward de Custard.
-He goes off to the crusades and has fun with Scheherazade and his various ladies and gentlemen in this send-up of historical fact.
+In the second of the new Up . . . series, Frankie Howerd plays Lurkalot, a humble 12th-century serf who sells chastity belts in the local market.

 A glance at the credits – produced by Ned Sherrin, script by Sid Colin, Ray Galton and Alan Simpson, score by Carl Davis – raises one’s hopes for this medieval incarnation of Frankie Howerd’s TV hit Up Pompeii!.